Chapter 336 — Title

 Open Time for Payment or Running of Credit; Authority to Ship Under Reservation

-Unless the contract says otherwise, payment is due when and where the buyer receives the goods.
-If delivery is by …
+Unless the contract says otherwise, payment is due at the time and place the buyer is to receive the goods, even if the …

 336.2-311